- Calculate the required full sun

 x duty cycle

 = 2A x (4 days x 6hr/30 days) = 2A x

 (4 days x 6hr/(30days x 24hr/day)

 Lavg = 100% x 4.5/24

 Imod = 70mA x 100/18.75

 If the boat is used 4 days per month with

-the days separated by equal time intervals, a 14V 400mA module should be sufficient
+the days separated by equal time intervals, a 14V 400mA module should be

-needed and the calculations will have to be redone on a daily cycle.
+will be needed and the calculations will have to be redone on a daily cycle.